Danielle Kofler, M.A., Ph.D. Candidate

 Danielle Kofler is a Ph.D.
 Candidate in the Clinical and Counselling Psychology program at the University of Toronto.
-She completed her masters at the University of Toronto.
-She works with adults and adolescents who present with mental health difficulties, including anxiety, depression, trauma, substance use, and interpersonal difficulties.
+She completed her Master’s Degree at the University of Toronto.
+She works with adults and adolescents who present with mental health difficulties, including anxiety, depression, trauma, substance use, eating disorders, and interpersonal issues.

-Danielle enjoys spending time with her family and friends, running, attending concerts, and travelling.
+Danielle enjoys spending time with her family and friends, running, attending concerts, and traveling.